By CYN LoPINTO

 V-mail, with its “V” standing for victory, were pre-printed sheets that were photographed and transferred to microfilm.
 These films were then flown across the world and reproduced at the mail center closest to where the soldier was stationed.
 It was first used in England when British troops were in the Middle East.
 The U.S. Post Office Department adopted this and began using it in 1942.
 The main advantage of V-mail was how compact it was.
 By reducing the space needed for letters, more space was made available for war materials.
 With V-mail, a single mail sack could now hold 150,000 one-page letters instead of the 37 mail bags needed for the same amount of traditional letters.

-The special V-mail letter sheets were actually a combination of vmailposterletter and envelope.
+The special V-mail letter sheets were actually a combination of letter and envelope.
 The sender would write out his/her message in the space provided and then fold it into the shape of an envelope.
 It even contained a “gummed area” for sealing.
 These forms were always free of charge for servicemen, but while free at first for those in the U.S., they later had to be purchased.
 Letters were mailed out, reduced and placed on microfilm.
 These films would then be sent to receiving stations where individual letters were printed out and delivered to the awaiting addressee.
 It was e-mail in its infancy!

 During the Korean War, mail delivery became very difficult.
 Factors that hampered distribution included inadequate ground transportation, rugged terrain and bad weather.
 Letters making it in and out of Korea took on an even greater meaning.
 Communication was hard for both soldiers and family.